Make sure you have these essential lures in your tackle box! These lures will ensure you're prepared for anything.

 Want to see which baits and lures work best in your area?
 Join Fishbrain for free to get started!

 This was a tough choice.
-A good paddle tail competes with a good crankbait in my mind, but the paddle tail is going to win out for me based on versatility.
-Time after time I’ve gotten onto the lake to find it is polluted with grass weeds or algae.
+A good paddle tail competes with a good crankbait in my mind, but the paddle tail is going to win out based on versatility.
+Time after time I’ve gotten onto the lake to find it polluted with weeds, or algae.
 The paddle tail runs weedless, and that go-anywhere ability gives it a win for me.
 I couple it with a weighted swimbait hook that typically has a spoon attached to it for a little more flash.
 It lacks the rattle that most crankbaits bring, but the flash of the spoon helps to compensate in murky waters.
 A good paddle tail represents a swimming baitfish which most species of predators will hunt down.
-Depth and speed are dictated by you the user.
+Depth and speed are dictated by you.

 I’m sure this list will rile some people up and spring debates as to why a different lure NEEDS to be included.
 Be sure to check out the local favorites in your area by utilizing the FishBrain App.